matoanbach/RHCSA/RHCSA Theory/Module 6: Performing Advanced System Administration Tasks/Lesson 23 - Automating with Bash Scripts.md

 - You can also add simple logic - loops (for, while) and checks (if, case) - to make the script only do certain things when certain conditions are met

 ### Bash Scripts Compared
-- They're easy to write and anyone can run them - every Linux system alread has a shell to interpret them.
+- They're easy to write and anyone can run them - every Linux system already has a shell to interpret them.
 - If you only use built-in shell commands (no external programs), the script runs very quickly since nothing extra needs loading.
 - There's no compilation step: you just save the text file, make it executable, and run it
 - When tasks get more complicated (heavy data processing, complex logic, or interacting with APIs), people often switch to languages like Python - or use automation tools like Ansible - because they offer richer libraries and features